I was born in 1975 in Sydney, Australia. Throughout my formative years, my dad suffered terribly from work-related stress.

 Of course, being a high achiever had its advantages, however if my quieter moments I knew something was not right.
 My life felt like a roller-coaster ride that was getting faster and faster.
 I wanted to get off the ride, but I did not know how.
 The constant chasing of a sense of worthiness and the striving and proving that went with that was exhausting.

-At a certain moment in my early 30’s it became clear to me that this way of being was not sustainable, and was incompatible with thriving.
-I began to see clearly that my way of being was directly linked to my childhood experiences.
+At a certain moment in my early 30’s it became clear to me that this way of being was not sustainable, and was incompatible with thriving and long-term performance.

 Participating in a leadership retreat was a pivotal experience for me.
 At the retreat I realised how many other high-performing leaders were secretly struggling with the same dark shadow.
 This shadow was the feeling that they were not enough.
 That they were not worthy.
 I understood for the first time that I was not alone and that I had an important role to play.